elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Pass snapshot list by tempfile in opensearch-slm to prevent piped commands to fail due to short circuiting

 ### Added
+- The option to enable `publishService` from configs

 ### Removed